 - Reinstall the washer’s front panel if applicable to your model.

 - Pull the door boot seal forward and align the outer edge on the lip of the front panel – secure it with the outer retaining wire and/or spring.

 - Replace the control panel assembly and front lower access panel as required.

 - Reinstall the washer’s top panel and rear panel.

 - Reattach the water supply hoses to the washer’s inlet valve ports.

 - Open the hot and cold water supply valves and plug the appliance’s power cord back into the electrical outlet.

 Where can you find that exact new inner tub that matches your appliance?
 “Repair Clinic.com” is the answer to that inquiry.
 Just enter the full model number of your washer in the Repair Clinic website search bar, then select “Drum & Tub” from the “Part Category” filter and “Inner Tub” from the “Part Title” filter to identify the specific tub you need.
 Repair Clinic also stocks all the other washer components you’ll need to fix or maintain your appliance; original manufacturer parts like drain pumps, door latches, drive belts, drive motors, door boot seals, and more.
-With millions of replacement parts and thousands of “how-to” videos, diagrams, and schematics, Repair Clinic is the do-it-yourselfer’s one-stop shop.
+With millions of replacement parts and LG washing machine parts and thousands of “how-to” videos, diagrams, and schematics, Repair Clinic is the do-it-yourselfer’s one-stop shop.